StaffanLinne/RiR_Review/README.md

 ### Rotate Walls slightly off axis
 **10_Rev_Off Axis_Wall** - Shows walls in plan that are slightly off axis (smaller than 1 degree) from grid directions
-**11_Ro_Wall_Off Axis** - Rotates selected walls if they are slightly off axis
+**11_Ro_Wall_Off Axis** - Rotates selected walls if they are slightly off axis **20_Check_Ceiling_Room** - Check where ceiling and room outlines deviates and draws these regions on a reflected ceiling plan

 # Script Documentation